xapian/xapian-docsprint/practical_example/searching/building.rst

 Building the search
 -------------------

-Now we have our database populated with some values, it is time to create the code to search the database and display some results.
-There are many ways to do this, but the most simple of these is to use the QueryParser.
+Now we have our database populated with some values, it is time for the code to search the database and display some results.

+We want to take some text from the user, and search for it in the database; to do that we need to convert it into a Xapian Query, which you will recall is a tree made up of terms (which in this case will be the stemmed forms of words in the text from the user), and operations such as AND, OR and so forth.

+There are many ways to go from the user's text to a Query, but the most simple of these is to use the QueryParser.

 .. literalinclude:: /code/python/search1.py